 Stories, opinions and anecdotes like those above are the concrete, real-world ammunition American businesses need as they continue to lobby the Trump administration and Congress to remove tariffs that impede growth and stifle innovation.
 And Harper also sees it as a battle we can fight on two fronts: by educating Congress and by educating consumers.

-A few OIA members are even coming to the 2019 Capitol Summit armed with helpful visual aids to show the story and how they’re conveying it to consumers.
+A few OIA members attended the 2019 Capitol Summit armed with helpful visual aids to show the story and how they’re conveying it to consumers.
 Black Diamond and Columbia have created product hang tags to educate consumers at point of sale about the implications of tariffs.

 As Americans begin to understand that these tariffs ultimately hit their pocketbooks in the form of higher product prices at the cash register, they’ll put additional pressure on the administration to abolish the tariffs.

 To that end, Harper is encouraging OIA member companies to keep sharing their stories with their customers and with their elected officials.
 The OIA team is working closely with the U.S. Trade Representative’s office and the Americans for Free Trade Coalition to get outdoor products exempted.
 Ultimately, though, exemptions are just Band-Aids.
-The goal is outright repeal of the 301 tariffs, and that’s the commitment OIA will seek from policymakers this week during the annual Capitol Summit.
+The goal is outright repeal of the 301 tariffs.

 Help amplify our trade policy work in D.C.
 Here’s how:

 - TAKE ACTION: First, take action and contact your elected officials, urging them to stand with the outdoor industry against higher tariffs.